An effective school PPC campaign helps you engage prospects through strategic remarketing, location targeting, brand awareness, and more.

 - How are they supporting teachers and staff amid changing guidelines?

 - How are they ensuring children are still getting the best instruction possible?

-- Are they testing and vaccinating teachers?
+- Are they implementing testing and vaccination requirements?

 - Do they follow CDC recommendations?